Are you about to visit Budapest in 3 days and you need to optimize your time? What to do and see in Budapest in 3 days?

 B BUDA CASTLE VISIT

-After admiring the beautiful view of Pest in front of the castle, take the opportunity to visit the works of the greatest Hungarian masters in the Hungarian National Gallery located in the main building.
+After admiring the beautiful view of Pest in front of the Buda Castle, take the opportunity to visit the works of the greatest Hungarian masters in the Hungarian National Gallery located in the main building.

 C THE MATTHIAS CHURCH